YehorLesnev/UrlShortener/README.md

 # UrlShortener API
- This is my pet project.
+ This is my ASP.NET pet project.
 UrlShortener API receives full url and returns shorted url.
 When user go to shorted ulr UrlShortener redirects user to corresponding full url.
+ It uses MS SQL Server as database and Redis for chaching.

 > [!NOTE]
 > Before sending requests to running API you should run the following command to start the Redis docker container on port 6379: